Armstrong-lsw/SR_Self_Align/scripts/datasets/DataPreparation.md

     ```

 4. The training patches are usually small (In our training, LR: 64x64, HR: 256x256 for low-high resolution training patch).
 So there is a waste if reading the whole image but only using a very small part of it.
-In order to accelerate the IO speed during training, we crop the 2K->8K resolution image pairs to sub-image pairs
+In order to accelerate the IO speed during training, we crop the 2K->8K resolution image pairs to sub-image pairs.
 Note that the size of sub-images is different from the training patch size (`gt_size`) defined in the config file.
 Specifically, the cropped sub-images with 512x512 are stored.
 The dataloader will further randomly crop the sub-images to `GT_size x GT_size` patches for training. <br/>

     ```